The "handedness" of language: Directional symmetry breaking of sign usage in words: Results

 Intriguingly, we find that the asymmetry can also appear in a corpus of inscriptions that are so far undeciphered and whose relation to language is therefore not yet established.
 As an illustration, we have analyzed sign sequences appearing in the archaeological artifacts (e.g., seals, sealings, pottery, copper tablets, etc.) obtained from excavations carried out at sites of the Indus Valley Civilization (IVC) that existed during 2600-1900 BCE in present day Pakistan and northwestern India~\cite{Possehl2002,Sinha2011b,Wells2015}.
-While there is some debate as to whether these inscriptions constitute ``writing'' in the sense of encoding spoken language~\cite{Lawler2004,Rao2009}, there is unanimity among all serious scholars that these were mostly written from right to left as inferred from the archaeological evidence (e.g., signs get more crowded at the left end of some inscriptions or spill out of an otherwise linear arrangement)~\cite{Hunter1934,Mahadevan1977,Parpola1994,Daniels1996}.
-We observe from Fig.~\ref{fig3} that the $\Delta G$ for sign usage distribution is positive, indicating that the choice of signs is less restricted in the right terminal position than the left.
+While there is some debate as to whether these inscriptions constitute ``writing'' in the sense of encoding spoken language~\cite{Lawler2004,Rao2009}, there is near unanimity among scholars that these were mostly written from right to left as inferred from the archaeological evidence (e.g., signs get more crowded at the left end of some inscriptions or spill out of an otherwise linear arrangement)~\cite{Hunter1934,Mahadevan1977,Parpola1994,Daniels1996}.
+We have used a database where the relatively few sequences which are believed to have been written from left to right have been reversed so as to be oriented in the same direction as the majority, following standard procedure used for constructing concordances for Indus Valley Civilization inscriptions.
+We observe from Fig~\ref{fig3} that the $\Delta G$ for sign usage distribution is positive, indicating that the choice of signs is less restricted in the right terminal position than the left.
 This would suggest, based on the connection previously seen between the sign of $\Delta G$ and the direction of writing, that the IVC inscriptions are written from right-to-left, which corroborates the consensus view as mentioned above.